mansurarief/mansurarief.github.io/_posts/2023-09-05-intro-pomdp.md

 # Decision Making Under Uncertainty

 {% include pdf_slide.html name="POMDP_intro_1.pdf" id="intro_slide"
 notes="
-**Intro to POMDP**: In this slide deck, I will briefly introduce a framework that allows us to make decisions under uncertainty called *Partially Observable Markov Decision Process (POMDP)*.
+**Intro to POMDP**: In this presentation, I will briefly introduce a framework that allows us to make decisions under uncertainty called *Partially Observable Markov Decision Process (POMDP)*.
 In POMDP, the *state* (which is the representation of the world) is not directly observable, but only inferred through a belief that is constantly updated using *observations*.
 This is what distinguishes POMDP from other decision-making frameworks such as Markov Decision Process (MDP), which assumes that the state is directly observable.

 The full slide of this presentation is available [here](/assets/slides/POMDP_intro_all.pdf).

 This presentation is based on [JuliaAcademy course](https://juliaacademy.com/p/decision-making-under-uncertainty-with-pomdps-jl) by [Robert Moss](https://web.stanford.edu/~mossr/)."
 %}

 {% include pdf_slide.html name="POMDP_intro_2.pdf" id="pomdp_components"
 notes="
 **POMDP components**: A POMDP is a tuple of 7 elements:

 - $\mathcal S$ is the set of states,
 - $\mathcal A$ is the set of actions,
 - $\mathcal O$ is the set of observations,
 - $T$ is the transition function, describing the probability of transitioning to state $s^\prime$ from state $s$ by taking action $a$